Politics

 On the campaign trail, he fully embraced Trump’s election-fraud claims and received his endorsement.
 In September 2022, he spoke at the Justice for J6 rally in Washington, D.C., organized by former Trump campaign staffer Matt Braynard, who is also a spokesman for the Kent campaign.

 In 2022, the Associated Press reported that Kent had close ties with several known right-wing extremist groups and activists.
 Kent hired a campaign consultant that year who was a member of the Proud Boys, a far-right extremist group.
-Kent was an ally of Joey Gibson, the founder of a far-right Christian group that held demonstrations in Portland, often resulting in physical confrontations with left-wing activists and antifa.
+Kent also allied himself with Joey Gibson, the founder of Christian far-right group Patriot Prayer.
+Some of the group’s members have been convicted of felony riot charges for their actions during protests in Portland.

 Kent received backlash when it was reported that he had discussed social media strategy with Nick Fuentes, a white nationalist livestreamer.
 However, Kent disavowed Fuentes and renounced Fuentes’ endorsement after the association excited controversy.
 Kent posted on the social media platform X, formerly known as Twitter, that Fuentes’ focus on race and religion was contrary to his own political vision of “inclusive populism.”
 Fuentes then called on his “groyper army” — a group of alt-right and white nationalist activists, provocateurs and internet trolls — to smear his campaign.